dschmaryl/golf-stats/README.md

 Deployed on Heroku at: https://golf-stats.herokuapp.com

+To try it out, log in as 'guest' with password 'guest'.

 For any interested party, the code for calculating handicap can be found in /backend/models/round.py.
 The algorithm is exactly as defined by the USGA except for the number of rounds used for the handicap calculation when fewer than 20 rounds have been entered.
 I feel that using more rounds gives a better representation of what a golfer can expect his/her handicap to be once additional rounds have been entered.

 Screenshots: